sertannavdann/Artificall/README.md

-# Some useful core Algorithms for Artificial Intelligence
+Some useful cores for Artificial Intelligence Applications

-### Nearest Hotel
+# Nearest Hotel
 __________
 #### Q-Value